Arhodes-CGRB-OSU/pathoscope_biogenomics2017/tutorial2/README.md

 See [this](../install.md) if you are installing PathoStat outside of Docker.

-## Exercise 1: Batch effects
+## Batch Effects: technical sources of variation

 In this first exercise we are going to learn how to recognize batch effects and how to control for them.

 In your R console, load the `BatchQC` package